mthedoodler/holnet/README.md

 # holnet
 Websites that can render both IRL and in Computercraft.

-Contains a pure comptuercraft implementaton of the DOM(dom.spec.whatwg.org).
+Contains a pure computercraft implementaton of the DOM(dom.spec.whatwg.org).